What Everyone Should Know About Red Light Therapy

 How Red Light Therapy Reduced Carpal Tunnel Despite Constant Re-Injury

-But at week four, he told me he felt the light was helping.
-He wanted to keep using it, and to test it on other issues he was having.
-I know it’s only anecdotal.
-We don’t know if he finally began to heal from the surgery.
-The science says it works, so the only harm is in not trying it.
+He told me he felt the light was helping.
+He wanted to keep using it and to test it on other issues he was having.

 It also stimulates hormonal and natural opioid mechanisms to quiet the pain signal to the brain.